Tianscar/notcute/README.md

 - Modular and flexible.
 - Can be embedded to related GUI frameworks (Android GUI, AWT, etc).

-## Contributing
-The A3WT project currently maintained by only [me](https://github.com/Tianscar).
-Since I'm not a skilled programmer, the code may be badly written...
-So! contributing welcome!
-PRs welcome!
-I'm quite glad to have you!

 ## Architecture

 (root node depends on children nodes)